MicrosoftDocs/azure-ai-docs/articles/machine-learning/how-to-use-parallel-job-in-pipeline.md

 ### Prepare for parallelization

 This parallel job step requires preparation.
-In your parallel job definition, you need to set attributes that:
+You need an entry script that implements the predefined functions.
+You also need to set attributes in your parallel job definition that:

 - Define and bind your input data.
 - Set the data division method.
 - Configure your compute resources.
 - Call the entry script.

-You also need an entry script that implements the predefined functions.
-The following sections describe how to prepare for the parallel job.
+The following sections describe how to prepare the parallel job.

 #### Declare the inputs and data division setting

 A parallel job requires one major input to be split and processed in parallel.
-The major input data can be either tabular data or a list of files.
+The major input data format can be either tabular data or a list of files.

 Different data formats have different input types, input modes, and data division methods.
 The following table illustrates the options: